LucasMRC/repo-size/README.md

 His addon is probably better than this, it's just that I'm going through a no-third-party phase.

 The human-readable size function was shamelessly copied from [this stackoverflow answer](https://stackoverflow.com/a/14919494).

+### Support

+I'll leave this link here just in case you desperately want to [buy me a coffee ☕](https://www.buymeacoffee.com/lucas.maria).